 After reaching the waterfall, the guide gave us an hour of free time.
 At that time, we could take the lift to the marina, from which motorboats sailed with tourists to the waterfall itself.
 We could also go on foot to the observation deck, where you can view the entire panorama of the waterfall, including its beginning on the Rhine river.
 You could also spend time in many souvenir shops or visit a nearby castle.

 We took the opportunity to take a boat to the waterfall itself.
-We wanted to experience its power from close up and take a closer look at it.
-The boat trip takes about 20 minutes, but adding the time of the descent with the lift, descent to the marina, waiting for the boat + the cruise itself, it all took us most of the free time (about 45 min).
+We wanted to experience its power from a close-up and take a closer look at it.
+The boat trip takes about 20 minutes, but adding the time of the descent with the lift, descent to the marina, waiting for the boat + the cruise itself, it all took us most of our free time (about 45 min).

 After the boat ride, we still had time to get to the viewing platform and see the waterfall from above.